thejh/node-nacl/README.md

 Signatures
 ----------

-    // sign, returns the signed message
+    // sign, returns the signed message as Buffer (message is a Buffer or a string, privkey is a Buffer) sign(message, privkey)
-    sign(message, privkey)
-    // verify signature and remove it
+    // verify signature and remove it (parameters are Buffers, returns a Buffer or null) unsign(message, pubkey)
-    unsign(message, pubkey)
     // generates a new keypair, returns {private: <buffer>, public: <buffer>}
     signKeypair()